stefanradev93/fast-dm-gui/README.md

 4. Start the GUI by double-clicking the main.pyw file or by referencing it via cmd:

    python ../your-path-to-repository/gui/main.pyw

-For a general introduction in fast-dm, please reference our website:
+Alternatively, you can find a click-through Windows installer at our webpage, plus a general introduction to fast-dm:

 http://www.psychologie.uni-heidelberg.de/ae/meth/fast-dm/